IMS or Intramuscular Stimulation

 - A feeling of heat and burning in the area

 - Extreme sensitivity to touch

-Our experienced IMS trained physiotherapists, Glenn Charbonneau and Estela Farias, will be able to examine you thoroughly and determine exactly what is behind your chronic pain.
+Our experienced IMS trained physiotherapists, Glenn Charbonneau, Estela Farias and Samuel Ko, will be able to examine you thoroughly and determine exactly what is behind your chronic pain.
 By targeting several muscles at once, and over the course of a few sessions, the pain signals can be “switched off” and the muscles given the chance to release and return to normal.

 Call or email us at 604-876-9977 to book an appointment or ask any questions.
 You can also book your physiotherapy treatment directly online.